 The current project Pluralism: Democratization and Electoral Integrity in Angola and Mozambique (P-DEIAM), comes in sequence with the 3rd phase of our project, touching two central areas of our previous research work – electoral processes, political praxis, conflict and security issues & relationships between local and central power through electoral processes.
 The project takes two cases for comparison – Angola and Mozambique, through the analysis of general and local elections.

-This project assesses the impact of electoral integrity on pluralism, democratisation and security in Angola and Mozambique, comparing both cases through the analysis of specific electoral processes: the Angolan 2017 general election; Mozambique 2018 municipal election and 2019 Mozambique general election.
+This project assesses the impact of electoral integrity on pluralism, democratisation and security in Angola and Mozambique, comparing both cases through the analysis of specific electoral processes: the Angolan 2021 local election; Mozambique 2018 municipal election and 2019 Mozambique general election.

 We will measure Electoral Integrity in Angolan and Mozambique electoral processes according to international standards criteria, to assess how electoral processes in these countries are respecting international standards on Electoral Integrity and therefore assess if those processes are contributing to pluralism, democracy and security.